 As can clearly be seen, unique images get a preference in Image search as well as web results.

-As per all our previous experiments, it's important to note that in order to minimise outside variables, we had to strip everything to the bare minimum.
+As per all our previous SEO experiments, it's important to note that in order to minimise outside variables, we had to strip everything to the bare minimum (from the on-site to the off-site, for example, no links were pointing at the sites hosting the images given how much impact links could have on where they ranked, as any digital PR agency would tell you).
 This means that although this experiment shows a clear advantage for sites with unique images, it does not convey in any way the strength this advantage has in comparison with other signals.
-The use of stock images is something that is widely accepted across the web and although an advantage for unique images can logically be explained, there is still doubt on the real-life impact this may have on a case by case basis.
+The use of stock images is something that is widely accepted across the web and although an advantage for unique images can logically be explained, there is still doubt on the real-life impact this may have on a case-by-case basis.